bancorprotocol/docs/developer-quick-start/tech-rewrite/trading-with-bancor.md

 }
 ```

+## Trading ETH

+In previous versions of Bancor, traders needed to use `Ether Token` to be able to trade with Ether.
+Starting with v0.6, traders can transact directly in Ether using the designated ETH address:

+`0xEeeeeEeeeEeEeeEeEeEeeEEEeeeeEeeeeeeeEEeE`

+The Bancor contracts recognize this address internally, allowing the developer to apply the same ERC20 flow to Ether transactions \(sending Ether with the value property\) without the abstraction of an additional token.

 ## Trading with Web3

 {% hint style="info" %}
-Note that this demo assumes you've configured a Web3 connection via your preferred method
+Note that this demo assumes you've configured a Web3 connection via your preferred method.
 {% endhint %}

 ### Step \#1: Copy Bancor ABIs into your Project

 #### BancorNetwork ABI

+You can find the ABIs in the docs or use the ones from here:
 Copy and paste `BancorNetwork` ABI from [**here**](https://raw.githubusercontent.com/bancorprotocol/docs/master/ethereum-contracts/build/BancorNetwork.abi).

 **ContractRegistry ABI**